KDE/documentation-develop-kde-org/content/hig/platform/getnew.md

     user must provide additional input to complete the task.

-The button should always be placed on the bottom right of the list or grid that can be ammended.
-If you want a button to install from the local file system, place it to the left og the GNS button.
+The button should always be placed on the bottom right of the list or grid that can be amended.
+If you want a button to install from the local file system, place it to the left of the GNS button.

 ![Button placement at the bottom of the content grid](/hig/Systemsettings-PlasmaTheme.png)